 While the networking and surveillance is the start of the story, we cannot claim to understand the consequences of plugging AIs into this scenario from day one.
 The values that we want these AIs to reflect are important input from us that need to be taken into account before we take that step.
 It can be alarming to see cherished values such as privacy being violated on the net, but only by skirting these boundaries can we discover how much we as a society truly value what we claim to.
 The problem though is that powerful dynamics come into play when we put networking and AI together.
 Such experimental skirting can result in irreversible phase changes … and we don’t have a great history of understanding phase changes very well, let alone acting on it to undo it (hint: climate change).

 So … some great minds of our times like Stephen Hawking and Elon Musk are advocating a cautious stance in their Open Letter on AI and encourage simultaneous research into ensuring that such AI is beneficial to society.
 Well before them, I think, Eliezer Yudkowsky articulated the same problem, calling it Friendly AI, and has been diving into the details of the decision theory involved in making one.
 Much of the Less Wrong community, one that Yudkowsky started, is also familiar with the topic.
 The problem isn’t a simple one if you consider the fact that a capable AI can modify itself by examining and rewriting its own “source code”.
-A closely related and interesting hypothesis to come out of Yudkowsky’s think is the AI-Box Experiment, a version of which has been turned into a movie (I won’t reveal which one, ‘cos that’ll be a spoiler for those who haven’t seen it yet.)
-The hypothesis is that a sufficiently powerful but confined AI can always convince its human makers to let it out of its “box”.
+A closely related and interesting hypothesis to come out of Yudkowsky’s think is the AI-Box Experiment, a version of which has been turned into a movie.1 The hypothesis is that a sufficiently powerful but confined AI can always convince its human makers to let it out of its “box”.
 The confinement is not necessarily a physical box but could be in the form of access to the internet, or access to its own source code, for instance.
 If true and there is no way to limit the capabilities of such an AI once it comes into existence, we do need to take the Friendly AI concept really seriously.

 While this seems too far out into the future for us to be concerned with right now, it is closer in many ways as well and it is skirting with aspects we might traditionally hold as dear to humanity.
 The work on using deep convolutional neural networks to do style transfer from paintings to photographs are of high enough quality to make us think that painters who’re paid to mimic the styles of the masters may be out of work soon.
 The value of artistry and the years of work artists put into training is being called into question.
 Each instance of the styled text that I made recently took 10 mins to produce on a machine and I personally did almost nothing but watch the logs fly by.
 What will happen to artistry as this tech is now within reach of the masses?
 What artistic values do we want to preserve and which ones do we allow into obsolescence?